huggingface/transformers/docs/source/en/generation_strategies.md

 Alternatively, you can also set the `prompt_lookup_num_tokens` to trigger n-gram based assisted decoding, as opposed to model based assisted decoding.
 You can read more about it [here](https://twitter.com/joao_gante/status/1747322413006643259).

-#### Early Exit (Self-Speculative Decoding)
+#### Self-Speculative Decoding

-An LLM can be trained to also use its language modeling head with earlier hidden states as input, effectivelly skipping layers to yield a lower-quality output.
-If the model you're using was trained to do early exit, you can pass `early_exit` (integer).
+An LLM can be trained to also use its language modeling head with earlier hidden states as input, effectivelly skipping layers to yield a lower-quality output -- a technique called early exits.
+If the model you're using was trained to do early exit, you can pass `assistant_early_exit` (integer).
 In this case, the assistant model will be the model itself with early exit, hence "self-speculative" name.
-Contrarily to vanilla assisted generation, here the assistant model shares the cache with the model itself, since they are the same model.
+Contrarily to vanilla assisted generation, here the assistant model shares the cache with the model itself, since they are the same model, resulting in lower memory requirements.

 ```python
 >>> from transformers import AutoModelForCausalLM, AutoTokenizer